MicrosoftDocs/learn/learn-pr/student-evangelism/collaborate-with-git/includes/4-exercise-use-shared-repo.md

     ```

-1. Confirm that the changes made by both Bob and Alice are present in your local repo by opening *index.html* (the one in the project directory) and verifying that *index.html* has the most up-to-date code:
+1. Open *index.html* (the one in the project directory) to confirm that the changes made by both Bob and Alice are present in your local repo by.
+Verify that *index.html* has the most up-to-date code:

     ```html
     <!DOCTYPE html>